strimzi/strimzi-kafka-operator/README.md

 2. Build the Docker image and upload it to your Docker repository
 3. Use your new Docker image in your Kafka Connect deployment
   * On OpenShift, use the parameters `IMAGE_REPO_NAME`, `IMAGE_NAME` and `IMAGE_TAG` to specify your custom Docker image
-  * On Kubernetes, edit the [ConfigMap](resources/kuberneters/kafka-connect.yaml) and specify your Docker image.
+  * On Kubernetes, edit the [ConfigMap](resources/kubernetes/kafka-connect.yaml) and specify your Docker image.

-#### Using Openshift Build and S2I image
+#### Using OpenShift Build and S2I image

 OpenShift supports [Builds](https://docs.openshift.org/3.6/dev_guide/builds/index.html) which can be used together with [Source-to-Image (S2I)](https://docs.openshift.org/3.6/creating_images/s2i.html#creating-images-s2i) framework